r03921081/Go-Task-Assignment/README.md

   - Data stored in memory cannot be shared with other pods.
   - Interfaces are used to facilitate easy changes to different storage implementations.
 - **log**: Utilizes Logrus for logging.
-  - Each log entry includes a TraceID and UserID, which helps in tracing and debugging.
+  - Each log entry includes a TraceID and UserID to aid in tracing and debugging.
-- **error**: Define error codes for easier debugging.
+- **error**: Defines error codes to simplify debugging and integration.